What is a South Africa e-Visa?

 South Africa e-Visa Eligible Countries

 The South African e-Visa (South Africa tourist visa) has already been launched as a trial and will soon become fully functional.
 More eligible countries will be announced by the South African Government in the next months.
-For the moment, it has only been announced that electronic visa is currently being piloted for Kenyan citizens who travel to the airports of Lanseria or OR Tambo.
+For the moment, it has only been announced that electronic visa is currently being piloted for Kenyan and Indian citizens who travel to the airports of Lanseria or OR Tambo.
 Up-to-date information regarding the Online visa for South Africa will be published on this website as soon as it becomes available.

 Requirements for South African Visa

 To successfully apply for the e-Visa, applicants will need to meet the visa requirements for South Africa.
 It will be necessary to possess a valid passport from one of the eligible countries.
 Additional South Africa visa requirements are likely to be announced when the e-Visa becomes fully available.

 Requirements for entering South Africa

 All visitors need a passport to enter South Africa.
 Unless you come from a visa-exempt country it is also necessary to present a visa.